braz96/skin.mimic/readme.md

 - Initial release for Kodi Isengard, includes updates to the skinning engine.
 - Added a dialog to the sidebar for choosing view modes.
 - Added a new Blue theme.
+- Added support for The Big Picture addon.
+- Consolidated addons views, added Shift view for addons.

 ***
 **1.1.1**